U.S. Power Plants, 2023

 The year 2007 was an approximate turning point for U.S. electricity, when gas, wind, and solar power began to replace coal.
 Total generation rose almost without interruption through 2007, then was essentially flat for more than a decade, but may now again be on the rise.

-Technical details: Some power plants obtain significant amounts of energy from more than one source, so the dot colors on the map can be somewhat misleading for these; the popup text will then indicate what percentage of the electricity was generated from the primary source.
+Technical details: Some power plants obtain significant amounts of energy from more than one source, so the dot colors on the map can be somewhat misleading for these; the popup text will then indicate what percentage of the electricity was generated from the primary source (and you can click the generation history link for full details).
 These multi-fuel plants also make the displayed totals for individual fuel types somewhat inaccurate.
+For clarity I’ve merged the Nevada and Arizona sides of Hoover Dam into a single dot, and merged a few similar groups like SEGS and Indian Point in the 2007 data.
+Also for clarity, I’ve split the Turkey Point power plant into its nuclear and fossil components, and similarly split the Crystal River and H.B.
+Robinson plants in the 2007 data.
 About 75 of the power plants in the 2007 dataset lack accurate coordinates and are plotted at their county centroids; these are indicated by an asterisk (*) after the county name in the popup information.
 The vast majority of greenhouse gas emissions from power plants are carbon dioxide (CO2), but some plants emit other greenhouse gases as well, so CO2 equivalent, or CO2e, is used here.
 The “Other” category includes waste heat, process gas, storage batteries, and unknown fuels.
 The datasets contain quite a few power plants whose net generation for the year was zero or negative, and you can see these by sizing the dots according to nameplate capacity.
 Some plants with zero or negative generation were in the process of starting up or shutting down, while others are energy storage facilities—either hydroelectric or batteries (included in “Other”).
 Rooftop solar panels and other “behind-the-meter” generation are not included in the data shown on the map, though the two static charts do include it; the Energy Information Administration estimates that small-scale solar generation is about 40% as much as utility-scale solar generation.

 You can find related maps and visualizations on many other web sites: